Join in with the word of Tearfund in Zambia and spend two weeks living and learning alongside our partner, the Jubilee Centre.

 When do you have to pay?

-We don’t ask you to pay the whole cost all at once.
+We don’t ask you to pay the whole fundraising amount all at once.

 When you apply you are required to send in a non-refundable deposit.
 The deposit covers the administrative costs of processing your application, your selection event and pre-departure training event.